-Visit the Oregon Convention Center’s COVID-19 safety measures page to learn more about venue requirements and safety precautions.
+Visit the Oregon Convention Center’s COVID-19 safety measures page to learn more about venue requirements, local testing options, and safety precautions.

-State and local health officials have mandated masks for all indoor and most outdoor settings.
+State and local health officials have mandated “masks, face coverings or face shields are required in all indoor spaces.”
 Additional information can be found on the Oregon Health Authority Mask Recommendations & Requirements page.

 Additional safety information

 NIRSA will make every effort to ensure health and safety measures are followed at the conference to keep everyone as safe and healthy as possible, but we cannot do this alone.
 We ask that all attendees do their part by taking personal responsibility and remaining vigilant about their own health, including:

 - Staying home if you are not feeling well or are exhibiting any COVID-19 symptoms